mandober/debrief.haskell/55-ghc-extensions/OverloadedLists.md

 ['a' .. 'z']             :: Text
 ```

-List patterns are also overloaded.
-When the `OverloadedLists` extension is turned on, the definitions:
+List patterns are also overloaded so when the *OverloadedLists* extension is turned on, the definition
 - `f [] = ...`      is treated as `f (toList -> []) = ...`
 - `g [x,y,z] = ...` is treated as `g (toList -> [x,y,z]) = ...`

-GHC, during the typechecking and desugaring phases, uses whatever is in scope with the names of `fromList`, `toList` and `fromListN` (i.e. these 3 are rebindable).
+GHC, during the *typechecking* and *desugaring* phases, uses whatever is in scope with the names of `fromList`, `toList` and `fromListN` (i.e. these 3 are rebindable).

 ## IsList class

-That said, the `GHC.Exts` module exports the `IsList` class that can be used to overload `fromListN` and `fromListN` for different structures.
+That said, the *GHC.Exts* module exports the `IsList` class that can be used to overload `fromListN` and `fromListN` for different structures.

 The `IsList` class and its methods are intended to be used in conjunction with the `OverloadedLists` extension.
-- `Item` *type function* returns the type of items of the structure `l`
+- `Item` type function returns the type of items of the structure `l`
 - `fromList` fn constructs the structure `l` from the given list of `Item l`
 - `fromListN` fn takes the input list's length as a hint.
 Its behaviour should be equivalent to `fromList`.
 The hint can be used for more efficient construction of the structure `l` compared to `fromList`.
 If the given hint is not equal to the input list's length the behaviour of `fromListN` is not specified.
 - The instances of the `IsList` class should satisfy the following property: `fromList . toList = id`